nf-core/website/markdown/events/2023/training-march-2023.md

 # Learning in your language

 Learning something in a non-native language can be difficult.
-To help make learning Nextflow more accessible, these training sessions will be streamed in four different languages!
+To help make learning Nextflow more accessible, these training sessions will be streamed in five different languages!

 - English
 - French
+- Hindi
 - Portuguese
 - Spanish